 I am pursing a Master of Science in Engineering (MSE) degree in Embedded Systems (EMBS) from the University of Pennsylvania (UPenn) School of Engineering and Applied Sciences (SEAS).
 I expect to graduate in May of 2018.
-During the summer of 2017, I am working at the NASA Langley Research Center (LaRC) in Hampton, VA.
-I am doing research in autonomous driving under the guidance of Alwyn Goodloe, PhD.
+I am also simultaneously working at the Vanguard Group, Malvern PA as a software devleoper.

 |CIS 501||Computer Architecture||CIS 541||Embedded Software for Life-critical Applications|